othree/node-r3/README.md

     router.free();

-The router's init parameter is an POJSO(Plain Old JavaScript Object).
+The router's initial argument is an POJSO(Plain Old JavaScript Object).
 Key is route path and value is data.
 It is possible to add method condition in route, ex: `GET /foo`.
 And all JS data type can be used for data.
+Method condition can support 3 format.

+1. Single method, ex: `GET`, `POST`.
+2. Multiple method.
+Both `,` and `|` can be used as separator.
+Ex: `GET,POST` or `POST|PUT`.
+3. Integer in string, ex: `1`, `4`.

+Condition supports following HTTP methods:

+* GET
+* POST
+* PUT
+* DELETE
+* PATCH
+* HEAD
+* OPTIONS

 There is a http handler helper function: